ansleysze/DemoSymfony/README.md

 # DemoSynfomy

-"Demo Symfony Project - A sample Symfony web application demonstrating user authentication, CRUD operations, custom login styling, and basic routing."
+"Demo Symfony Project - A sample Symfony web application demonstrating user authentication, CRUD operations, custom login styling, basic routing, registration, with he addition of tailwind and metronic"

-I made this as a warm up for my work, a mini side project if you will.
+I made this as a warm up for my work assignment, a mini side project if you will.

 ## Features